The 8 Best Ways to Finance Home Improvements

 The eight main ways to finance property refurbishments are:

-8. EPC Loan: This type of loan is designed for landlords looking to refurbish their rental properties in accordance with the proposed EPC changes.
+This type of loan is designed for property owners looking to important their EPC ratings.
 There are a range of deals like this available, but because a smaller pool of lenders offer these loans, you may be subject to more scrutinous eligibility criteria.

 Which of these options will be suitable for you depends on a variety of factors, such as your credit score, how much funding you’ll need, and what sort of changes you want to make to your property.